mikhaildasilva/mikhaildasilva-github.io/Additive Manufacturing/README.md

     - Inverse moulds of the end product are required to pour Silicone in them.
     - Weighing scales, gloves, eye protection gear, an apron and non-lather soap are necessary.
 - Accurate mixing ratio of Part A and Part B followed by slow stirring of the liquid rubber.
-- A release agent spray in order for "easy" removal of part from mould.
+- A release agent spray for "easy" removal of part from mould.